effectai/neo-dev-toolkit/README.md

 # neo-dev-toolkit

 A simple way to setup your NEO private network with some development tools.
-It's a docker-compose file starts a 4-node private network and connects several tools to it.
+It's a docker-compose file that starts a 4-node private network and connects small block explorer to it.

 ## State